 The timing couldn’t have been more perfect, as interest in poker has waned over the past decade and the rush of new recreational chip-donators has slowed to a trickle.

-With games becoming tighter and tougher, Ignition Poker took action to make sure their perenially-soft games stayed inviting to inexperienced players.
+With poker game fields becoming tighter and tougher, Ignition Poker took action to make sure their perennially-soft games stayed inviting to inexperienced players.

 How does it work?

 Unlike many other poker rooms, you never see the screen names of other players at the table.
 Never.

 Each player is simply identified by their chip stack and their seat number.
 It’s a brilliant idea.

 This still allows the genuine and human-powered data-collection that poker players have been doing for centuries: actually watching how the other players play.